morrisyoung/IBD-detection/README.md

 Introduction
 ========
 This is the IBD detection algorithm and implementations.
 One version for multi-threads, one version for multi-processes (OpenMPI).
 Matlab script is also attached for your sanity checks.
-Also, if you are in Columbia, you can use the run\_mp.sh to submit your jobs in C2B2 clusters.
+Also, if you are in Columbia, you can use the run\_mp.sh to submit your OpenMPI jobs in C2B2 clusters.

 Compile
 ========